writeprovidence/morphtoken.net/whitepaper.md

 - 3 'Boolean variables' represented as a 1 or 0.
 - A 'DNA sequence' represented as an 18 digit long number.
 - A 'P variable' (percent) represented as a number between 1 and 100.s

+TODO: More data fields
+TODO: An explanation of why those fields were chosen and how they can be used by developers on their own projects.

 ### Explorer
 MorphToken will provide a way for users to check what tokens they own and the data associated with each token, on our website.